Magee - Murray

 McCann Grave Marker, Crebilly RC Cemetery

-McCART (Ross), John, 818 Rifleman John, 12th Royal Irish Rifles, was killed in action on the 1st July 1916.
+McCART (Ross), John, 818 Rifleman John, 12th Royal Irish Rifles, was killed in action on the 1st July 1916, the opening day of the Battle of the Somme.
 He was born on the 27 February 1896 at Mill Row (sometimes Mill View, ran between Robert Street and George's Street), Ballymena, and he was the son of watchmaker George Ross and Margaret McCart.
 The couple had married in High Kirk Presbyterian Church, Ballymena on the 13 January 1893.
 The family were living at George's Street in 1901 and at Coach Entry, just off Castle Street, in 1911.
 Widow Margaret Ross was still at Castle Street, Ballymena when John was killed; George had died on 31 March 1905 at George's Street, Ballymena.

 CWGC have him listed as John McCart, as shown on the newspaper photograph, but he was actually John McCart Ross and he was the brother of 17896 George Ross, also killed.
 He is commemorated on the Thiepval Memorial, Somme and in St Patrick's Parish Church, Ballymena.